RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 almost God-like entity capable of and intent on wanton, wide-spread death and

 destruction.
-Now ask yourself, what comparable force has Japan faced in its
+Now ask yourself, what enemy has Japan faced in its long history

-long history?
-What entity came from the sea to level its cities and appeared
+comparable to Godzilla?
+What entity came from the sea to level its cities and

-impervious to the best efforts of the Japanese military to stop it?
-Does anything
+appeared impervious to the best efforts of the Japanese military to stop it?

 Clearly Godzilla is a metaphor for the B-29s that brought so much death, misery,